benzman81/homebridge-http-webhooks/README.md

 To trigger a change of a boolean accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE`

 ## Contact sensor
 For contact sensors the value for `NEWSTATE` is either `true` for contact or `false` for no contact.
+If `autoRelease` is used, than the state will be released after `autoReleaseTime`, if not set 5 seconds.

 ## Motion sensor
 For motion sensors the value for `NEWSTATE` is either `true` for motion detection or `false` for no motion.
-If `autoRelease` is used, than the state will be released after 5 seconds.
+If `autoRelease` is used, than the state will be released `autoReleaseTime`, if not set 5 seconds.

 ## Occupancy sensor
 For occupancy sensors the value for `NEWSTATE` is either `true` for occupancy detection or 'false' for no occupancy.
-If `autoRelease` is used, than the state will be released after 5 seconds.
+If `autoRelease` is used, than the state will be released `autoReleaseTime`, if not set 5 seconds.

 ## Smoke sensor
 For smoke sensors the value for `NEWSTATE` is either `true` for smoke detection or `false` for no smoke.